-What is prescribed safer supply?
+What are prescribed alternatives?

+Prescribed alternatives (also referred to as prescribed safer supply) are a medicalized model of safe supply.
 Safe supply refers to regulated pharmaceutical drugs of known content, quantity, quality, and potency that provide the mind/body altering properties of drugs that are currently only available through illegal markets and not available through traditional opioid agonist therapies (CAPUD, 2019).
+Prescribed alternatives involve the routine clinical practice of off-label prescribing - in this case, the prescribing, dispensing, and administration of prescription medications as alternatives to the poisoned drug supply (British Columbia Office of the Provincial Health Officer, 2023).